 - We aren't attorneys, so this is our perspective on the law, but it might not be the most correct one (though we try hard to make this as accurate as possible).
 If what we've written here doesn't sound right to you, read the laws themselves (linked), and talk about it with someone you trust.
 For help finding an attorney, check out our attorney referral list.

 - These laws do not apply to foreclosures!
 It's a whole different ball game.
 For more information on foreclosures, see my recent post, available here.
 Foreclosures are not the same as a sale of a property, in terms of the relationship between tenant and landlord.
-In foreclosures, new owners have more capacity to ask the tenant to leave with little notice, and to ignore a lease agreement.
+In foreclosures, new owners have more capacity to ask the tenant to leave with little notice.

 Tips for Tenants: